Drauguer/Project2-.Obejotas/README.md

  - WASD to move the player
  - ESCAPE to pause the game
  - ARROWS to move in the menu while in combat
+ - F5 to save game
+ - F6 to load game
+ - F10 to enter god mode
+ - F1 to enter fullscreen

 ## Developers